 Visions of Daniel

-This paper eventuall became my book "God" in the Brain.
+This paper eventuall became my book Brain, Consciousness, and God.

 See also Extraordinary Religious Experiences

 My goal is to bring some clarification to current discussion about supposed experiences of God through the activation of neuronal functions in the human brain.

 Specifically, I suggest that we can account for transcendent experiences by appeal to a self-transcending dimension of the human mind itself—referred to variously as consciousness, Buddha Nature, Atman, true soul, higher self, or, the term I will use in accord with the Western philosophical tradition, the human spirit.
 On the principle of Occam's razor, if appeal to human conscious or spiritual capacity can already explain these transcendent experiences, no reference to God is needed.
 These are experiences of the open-ended, outward-reaching dynamism of the human spirit; they pertain to human spirituality, not divine encounter.
 In my understanding, although the divine is spiritual, everything spiritual is not necessarily divine.

 Of course, some use the terms God and divine as just other words for the spiritual dimension of the human mind.
 In this case, the problem is simply equivocation: Different terms are being applied to the same reality.
 But if God is to be taken as a reality or being that actually exists in It-/Him-/Herself—as some religions would insist—then implicating God in transcendent experiences requires an accounting for the nature and function of God.
 In this case, God's role in these experiences can, indeed, be explained.
 However, the explanation of God's role in these experiences is theology, not psychology, and, as such, exceeds the content matter and the competence of psychology.